 Is your home constantly being invaded by ants, roaches, and fleas?

 Lemon peels are their natural enemy – somehow, these pests do not really like the smell of lemon and will avoid it at all costs.

 Try placing some of the lemon peels in areas where these pests tend to hang out or whatever passage they use to enter your home.

 Of course, you can always spray some lemon juice on these areas but this can harm the paint in your walls!
 Lemon peel would be a safer option.

-Works by removing grease and bacteria, lemon peel is as effective as lemon juice for all around household cleaning.
+Works by removing grease and bacteria, lemon rinds are as effective as lemon juice for all around household cleaning.

 Just soak the peel in water for about two weeks together with white vinegar.
 Once the two weeks is over, combine one part of the lemon-vinegar mix with one part water and just start cleaning all over the house with this concoction!

 This works best for glass windows, effectively getting rid of any grease and stains on the surface.